A French group with a European footprint

 - 1992In 1992, Financière de l'Atlantique becomes TFE’s sole shareholder and merges the two businesses as STEF-TFE in 1996.
 The business is now based on three networks: warehousing (STEF), transport (TFE) and seafood activities.

-- 2012STEF-TFE adopts a single European trade mark: STEF.
-This new stage marks the convergence of all its know-how in temperature-controlled activities in Europe.
+- 2012STEF-TFE begins trading under a single commercial brand in Europe: STEF.
+This change marks a milestone in the convergence of all its temperature-sensitive business lines across Europe.